dmitrybilyk/interview/src/main/java/com/conduct/interview/_4_oop/oop.md

   code reuse, encapsulation, and inheritance.
 - **FP**: Emphasizes functions and immutability, using pure functions, lambda expressions,
   and streams for declarative and concise data processing.

+Functional Aspects:
+Pure Functions: The filter and map operations are stateless and produce consistent outputs.
+Immutability: Employee is immutable (final fields, no setters); List.of creates an immutable list.
+Declarative: The stream pipeline declares what to do (filter, transform, collect) without loops or mutable state.
+Higher-Order Functions: filter and map take lambda expressions as arguments.